kapilsh/kapilsh.github.io/_posts/2024-07-18-exploring-gpt2.md

 - Input embeddings are passed through a layer normalization layer, then through the self-attention mechanism.
 - Output of the self-attention mechanism is added to the input embeddings to form the attention_output as a residual connection
 - The attention_output is then passed through another layer normalization layer and a multi-layer perceptron (MLP)
-- Output from mlp is added to the attention_output to form the mlp_output as anther residual connection
+- Output from mlp is added to the attention_output to form the mlp_output as another residual connection
 - The mlp_output is then fed into the next GPT2Layer (or the final layer norm in the case of the last layer)

-Let's define the MLP module now:
+Next, we need to implemented `CausalMultiHeadAttention` and `MLP` modules.
+Let's define the MLP module first:

 ```python
 class MLP(nn.Module):